KipCrossing/Micropython-AD9833/README.md

 # Micropython-AD9833
-This script is written in python 3.x for interfacing the AD9833 with micropython microcontrollers (specifically the PyBoard) over SPI.
+This script is written in python 3.x for interfacing the AD9833 with micropython microcontrollers over SPI.

 ## Usage